nametree

 Alpha Greek · first

-Angel English · messenger of God (an extremely popular unisex Filipino American name)
+Angel Greek · messenger of God (an extremely popular unisex Filipino American name)

 Ari Hebrew · "lion"; also a short form of Ariel/Arianna